tsengwoody/Access8Math/readme.md

 *	HTML math display:
 *	LaTeX delimiter:

 ### Rule setting: Setting whether rules are actived

+### Math reader

+*	Speech source:
+*	Braille source:
+*	Interact source:

 ## localization

-*	"Unicode dictionary" allows customizing the reading method for each symbol text.
-*	"Mathematics Rules" allows customizing the reading method for each type of mathematics.
-*	"Add a new language" can add languages: that were not originally provided in the built-in.
-After adding, there will be more newly added language families in the general settings and can be used to define the reading method through the "unicode dictionary" and "mathematics rules" to reach localization
+If you want Access8Math to have speech/braille output for MathML in different languages, you need to create a Unicode dictionary (unicode.dic) and mathematical rules (math.rule).
+This can be done using the GUI in Access8Math -> Localization, or by referring to the globalPlugins/Access8Math/locale in the plugin folder.

+The "Unicode Dictionary" enables you to customize speech or braille output for symbols and characters.
+The "Mathematics Rules" allow you to customize speech or braille output for different types of mathematics.

+"New language" dialog can adding language not included in Access8Math built-in.
+Upon Adding language option will appear in the Reading Settings language selection, Allowing for the Definition of speech/braille  via the Unicode Dictionary and Mathematics Rules, Resulting in Localization.

-#### Math Rules
+### Math Rules

 Access8Math establishes 46 mathematical rules according to the mathematical type and logic to decide the reading math method and order.
 According to different local math reading logic, the math reading text and order can be changed.
 The method is as follows:

 Edit: After entering the "math rule", the window lists 46 math rules.
 Choose any math rule and select the "Edit" to enter the editing entry.

 The "editing entry" can be divided into two major blocks, the "Serialized ordering" and the "Child role".

 *	Serialized ordering: Math rule is divided into multiple blocks according to the reading order.
 In this area, the reading order of child node and the delimitation text of start, inter- and the end can be changed.
 Taking the fractional rule mfrac as an example, this rule is divided into five reading blocks.
 The order 0, 2, and 4 represent the initial prompt, the project segmentation prompt, and the end prompt, respectively, and the meanings text can be changed in each field.
 Order 1 and 3 adjust the reading	sequence of child node which can be changed in the drop-down menu.
 *	Child role:  The next-level sub-item of the mathematical rule.
 Taking the fractional rule mfrac as an example, the rule contains the numerator and the denominator.
 The sub-content in the upper sub-content meaning can be changed in the child-node role field.